Sathutijan/Coding-Portfilio/README.md

 # Coding-Portfilio

 👋Hello!
-I'm a passionate high school student with a strong interest in the dynamic world of computer science, particularly focused on the exciting realm of cybersecurity.
+I'm a passionate grade 12 student with a strong interest in the dynamic world of computer science, particularly focused on the exciting realm of cybersecurity.
 With a solid foundation in programming languages like JavaScript, Python, C++, and HTML, I am eager to contribute my skills and learn more about securing digital landscapes.